-Easy, one bowl, maple-sweetened, pumpkin muffins made with whole wheat flour, oats, coconut oil and spices!
-These healthy muffins are as light, fluffy and delicious as their coffee shop counterparts.
+Easy, one bowl, healthier pumpkin muffins made with whole wheat flour, oats, coconut oil and spices!
+These pumpkin muffins are as light, fluffy and delicious as their coffee shop counterparts.
 Recipe yields 12 muffins.

 Recipe adapted from my honey-sweetened pumpkin bread.